Sagelt/beyond/index.md

 There are three types of entries, each indicated by it's own symbol:

--   Events, indicated with an open circle ⚬, describe something significant that happened.
+-   Events, indicated with a dot ·, describe something significant that happened.
 -   Notes, indicated with a dash -, are ideas or observations that come up during the game.
--   Opportunities, indicate with a dot ·, are unresolved threads that may lead to new goals, adversaries, and threats.
+-   Opportunities, indicated with a forward point \>, are unresolved threads that may lead to new goals, adversaries, and threats.

 # Core Moves